sparkflows/sparkflows-docs/docs/quick-start/02-create-workflow.rst

 Workflows Tab
 ============================
-Click of "Workflows" tab to see the list of workflows already in the application.
-The workflow list will be empty if no workflows have been created ealier.
+Click "Workflows" tab to view the list of workflows already in the application.
+The workflow list will be empty if no workflows have been created earlier.

 .. figure:: ../_assets/tutorials/quickstart/7.PNG
    :alt: Quicstart